nawabahmadreshi/documentation/pages/getting-started/webhooks.md

 ## Postback syntax

 All postbacks are formatted the same way, except for those triggered by `click` events.
-To read about the parameters in the link data dictionary, see the [link configuration page]({{base.url}}/getting-started/link-configuration)
+To read about the parameters in the link data dictionary, see the [Configuring Links]({{base.url}}/getting-started/configuring-links) page.

 Here are example returns: